Dennis-tec/ThreadedBallUnityGame/README.md

-Game is only played on windows.
+### This Threaded Ball Game is only played on Windows.
 Follow these steps to play the game:
 * Git clone this repo.
 * Install UNITY 6(6000.0.24f1).
 * Install the latest version of Visual Studio.